Irish cricket team in the United Arab Emirates in 2020–21

 The Ireland cricket team toured the United Arab Emirates in January 2021 to play four One Day International (ODI) matches between 8 and 18 January 2021.
 The matches served as preparation for Ireland's World Cup Super League fixtures against Afghanistan in the UAE.

 In the first fixture, the UAE won by six wickets to record their first win against Ireland in an ODI match.
 The second match of the series was originally scheduled to take place on 10 January 2021.
 However, following a positive test for COVID-19 within the UAE team, the match was rescheduled for 16 January 2021.
 Two UAE cricketers had also tested positive ahead of the first ODI match.
 On 11 January 2021, a fourth positive case was reported in the UAE squad.
 The Emirates Cricket Board (ECB) issued a statement saying that the match scheduled to take place on 12 January 2021 had been suspended.

 On 13 January 2021, the ECB issued a further statement saying that the third ODI, scheduled to be played the following day, had also been suspended.
-No new COVID-19 cases had been reported, and the ECB and Cricket Ireland were continuing their discussions with regards to rescheduling the affected matches.
+No new COVID-19 cases had been reported, and the ECB and Cricket Ireland were continuing their discussions with regard to rescheduling the affected matches.
 Despite no new cases, the fourth match was suspended on 15 January 2021.
 Both cricket boards were looking at the possibility of playing a match on 18 January 2021.
 On 17 January 2021, it was confirmed that a second ODI match would be played the following day.
 Ireland won the rescheduled ODI by 112 runs, therefore drawing the series 1–1.